d12frosted/elpa-mirror/gnu/corfu-readme.txt

 user.
 Completions at point are either provided by commands like `dabbrev-completion' or by pluggable backends (`completion-at-point-functions', Capfs) and are then passed to `completion-in-region'.
-Most programming, text and shell major modes implement a Capf.
-The Emacs language server clients use Capfs, which retrieve completions from the server via the language server protocol (LSP).
+Many programming, text and shell major modes implement a Capf.
 Corfu does not include its own completion backends.
-The Emacs built-in Capfs and the Capfs provided by other programming language packages are usually sufficient.
-A few additional Capfs and completion utilities are provided by the [Cape] package.
+The Emacs built-in Capfs and the Capfs provided by third-party programming language packages are often sufficient.
+Additional Capfs and completion utilities are provided by the [Cape] package.

 *NOTE*: Corfu uses child frames to show the popup and falls back to the default setting of the `completion-in-region-function' on non-graphical